adam-barta/Travel-Booking-Website/README.md

 ## Description

-This project is the back-end component of a travel agency web application, developed as part of a Back-End Programming class.
+This project is the back-end component of a travel agency web application.
 The completed Angular front-end interacts with this back-end to provide a seamless user experience.

 ## Skills Developed
 - Developed RESTful API endpoints using Spring Boot and Java.